-Upon receipt of the complaint, the Dean of Students or designee may conduct an investigation to determine if there is a reasonable suspicion of any violations of policy by the respondent(s).
+Upon receipt of the complaint, the Vice President of Student Affairs & Dean of Students or designee may conduct an investigation to determine if there is a reasonable suspicion of any violations of policy by the respondent(s).
 This could include, questioning students, gathering statements, reviewing evidence, or interviewing witnesses.
 Legal Counsel or police authorities may also assist in investigations where appropriate.
-If it is determined there is a reasonable suspicion of a policy violation, the Dean of Students or designee will determine which policies were possibly violated and assign the complaint to be heard by the most appropriate conduct body.
-If deemed appropriate, the Dean of Students may decide to use alternative measures to the conduct process to resolve complaints.
+If it is determined there is a reasonable suspicion of a policy violation, the Vice President of Student Affairs & Dean of Students or designee will determine which policies were possibly violated and assign the complaint to be heard by the most appropriate conduct body.
+If deemed appropriate, the Vice President of Student Affairs & Dean of Students may decide to use alternative measures to the conduct process to resolve complaints.
 (See Alternative Measures to the Conduct Process).